sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 Discarded method data
 ---

+***Light blue boxes*** represent filtered-out method data.
 Sensible methods filter out captured data depending on parameters you set in the field, the anchor, and the method.

-**Light blue boxes** represent filtered-out method data.
 For example, in the following image, a Row method captures everything to the right of the text "Python", but a tiebreaker selects 11.87% and discards +2.75%:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/ui_filtered_method.png)